SamFelix03/veHelp/frontend/README.md

-# God's Hand
+# VeHelp
 *"Where Heaven Hears, and Humanity Helps — One Gift at a Time."*

 ## 🌟 Introduction

-**God's Hand** is a revolutionary decentralized disaster relief platform that bridges the gap between urgent humanitarian needs and global generosity through cutting-edge AI technology and blockchain infrastructure.
+**VeHelp** is a revolutionary decentralized disaster relief platform that bridges the gap between urgent humanitarian needs and global generosity through cutting-edge AI technology and blockchain infrastructure.

 In a world where natural disasters strike without warning, traditional relief systems often fail due to..
 - bureaucratic delays
 - lack of transparency
 - inefficient fund allocation.

-God's Hand transforms this paradigm by deploying **autonomous AI agents** that continuously monitor global events, instantly assess disaster situations, and facilitate **rapid, transparent, and democratically-governed relief funding**.
+VeHelp transforms this paradigm by deploying **autonomous AI agents** that continuously monitor global events, instantly assess disaster situations, and facilitate **rapid, transparent, and democratically-governed relief funding**.

 Powered by **MOSAIA AI agents** running on **Phala's Trusted Execution Environments (TEE)** and secured by **Flow blockchain's smart contract infrastructure**, our platform ensures complete transparency, trustless operations, and community-driven decision making.
 Every donation, every claim, and every allocation is immutably recorded on the **Flow  blockchain**, governed by the collective wisdom of verified global citizens, creating a truly decentralized ecosystem that eliminates the systemic failures plaguing traditional relief systems.

-**Revolutionary Donor Incentives**: God's Hand introduces the world's first **disaster relief raffle system** powered by **Flow's Verifiable Random Function (VRF)**.
+**Revolutionary Donor Incentives**: VeHelp introduces the world's first **disaster relief raffle system** powered by **Flow's Verifiable Random Function (VRF)**.
 Every donation, regardless of amount, automatically enters donors into a transparent, tamper-proof raffle to win 5% of the total funds raised for each disaster event, creating unprecedented donor engagement and participation incentives.

 ## 🚨 The Problems in Current Systems